 4. Toss that paper

 Magazines, flyers, old study books, cereal cartons, cardboard boxes and toilet paper rolls – save these for a bi-weekly trip to the blue bin in your block.
-But like plastic, some paper waste doesn’t belong in there.
-Tissue paper, paper towels (swap them for washable cloths) and disposable plates and cups go into the regular green bin.
+But like plastic, some paper waste may not belong there.
+Tissue paper, paper towels (swap them for washable cloths) and disposable plates and cups can go into the regular green bin.

 5. Heard of the rag-and-bone man?

 Ask around for the karang guni aka the rag-and-bone guys.
 If you hear their distinctive horns on the street, flag them down.
 They’ll come over to buy paper, cans, e-waste and other junk from your house.
-These will be resold it to waste recycling company or secondhand dealers.
+These will be resold to waste recycling companies or secondhand dealers.

 6. Give your furniture and home goods a second life

 The first step?
 Give away goods.
 Chances are, someone who needs it will snap it up.
-Our go-to Facebook group for clean living, Journey to Zero Waste Life in Singapore, has pulled together a comprehensive list to give away (and buy) pre-loved things.
-For larger, more cumbersome stuff, enlist waste removal and recycle services like Junk to Clear.
+Facebook group for clean living, Journey to Zero Waste Life in Singapore, has pulled together a comprehensive list to give away (and buy) pre-loved things.
+For larger, more cumbersome stuff, enlist waste removal and recycling services like Junk to Clear.

 7. Chuck those clothes